aragon/aragon-cli/docs-internal/Releasing.md

    (these are created by [release-drafter](https://github.com/apps/release-drafter))
 2. Double check that it correctly summarizes the changes since the last release: <https://github.com/aragon/aragon-cli/commits/master>

+Notes:

+- If you updated the README file, make sure to update /packages/aragon-cli/README.md as well.

-## Release all packages that have been updated
+### Release all packages that have been updated

 1. Run `npm run version` and bump the versions according to the release summary.
 2. On GitHub Releases, choose the project-wide tag (`@aragon/cli`'s version) and publish.
 3. Wait for the CD agent to finish the automatic deployment. (see [`Continuous-deployment.md`](/docs-internal/Continuous-deployment.md))
 4. Make some noise on the `#dev` channel.

+## Stable

+Notes:

+- Remember to update the README files section regarding stable versions
+- Deploy the docs to aragon/hack

 ## Distribution tags